CloudsDocker/cloudsdocker.github.io/_posts/2023/03/2023-03-19-api-gateway-spring-clouds.md

 With this global fallback handler in place, any request that fails to be forwarded to a downstream service will return a 500 Internal Server Error response, along with the custom Fallback-Reason header.

 By using short-circuiting in combination with a global fallback handler, you can improve the resilience and availability of your API Gateway, and provide a better experience to your users in case of service failures.

+---
+# summary

+It's worth noting that while short-circuiting can be a useful mechanism for handling service failures, it should not be overused.
+Short-circuiting can potentially hide issues that may arise in your downstream services, and should not be used as a long-term solution for handling service failures.

+Instead, you should focus on designing your microservices architecture in a way that ensures high availability and resilience of your services.
+This can include implementing load balancing, service discovery, and circuit breaking mechanisms, as well as using monitoring and logging tools to detect and diagnose issues in your services.

+In summary, short-circuiting is a useful feature of Spring Cloud Gateway that allows you to handle service failures by returning a response directly from the API Gateway, without forwarding the request to the downstream service.
+By configuring short-circuiting with a fallback handler, you can improve the resilience and availability of your microservices architecture, and provide a better experience to your users in case of service failures.